world-class/REPL/online_courses/free/README.md

 ### Various Topics

 - [MIT OpenCourseWare](https://ocw.mit.edu) - _"MIT OpenCourseWare makes the materials used in the teaching of almost all of MIT's subjects available on the Web, free of charge.
 With more than 2,400 courses available, OCW is delivering on the promise of open sharing of knowledge."_
+- [Saylor Academy](https://learn.saylor.org/course/index.php?categoryid=9) - _"Learn the basics of in-demand skills like programming, information technology, software engineering, systems architecture and management, and networking.
+You can earn a free certificate of completion for any of these online Computer Science courses, or use many of them to earn credit in leading computer science, information technology, and cybersecurity college programs. "_

 ## Cybersecurity